CigarsSmoker/Clone/About-"the-page-is-still-broken-after-I-created-all-necessary-rules".md

-It may happen that a page is still broken after reload after you have created all the needed _allow_ rules for it.
+It may happen that a page is still broken after force-reloading once you have created all the needed _allow_ rules for it.

 Here are some things to consider.